Carrier-to-Noise Ratio in the LEO, MEO, and GEO Zones

 5. Option Value

-Type: Delta
+Type Delta

 Number of Sats per Plane 10

-Number of Planes: 10
+Number of Planes 10

-Color by Plane Off
+Color by Plane Cleared

-6. Click Create / Modify Walker.
+6. Click Create / Modify Walker to insert the Walker constellation.

-7. Click Close to close the Walker Tool.
+7. Click Closeto close the Walker Tool.

 When a Walker constellation is created, each child has the same base name as the seed satellite plus two numbers.
 The first number identifies the plane in which the satellite resides and the second identifies the satellite's position in the plane.
-For instance, here we define a Walker constellation with two planes and ten satellites per plane, LEO_Sat102 would be the second satellite in the first plane.
+In this case, you've created a Walker constellation with two planes and ten satellites per plane, LEO_Sat0102 is the second satellite in the first plane.
+If you keep the seed satellite in the scenario, two identically configured satellites (the seed satellite and the first satellite in the first plane) will be considered in your analysis.
+To prevent duplicate analysis, remove the seed satellite.

-1. Save () your scenario ().
+1. Save () your scenario.

 2. When you save the scenario, all objects in the scenario are also saved.
 It is important that you save the scenario before you remove LEO_Sat in case you need to reload it later for further analysis.